MAGESH-K21/QR-Code-Generator/README.md

 # QR-Code-Generator
-- Simple QR Code Generator
+- Simple QR Code Generator Web App
 - Enter any Text or Link to Generate Your QR Code